dr-consulting/ibi_VizEdit/Supporting_Documents/Manual Mardown File.md

 *Missed Peak Added to the IBI File*

 ![Adding points 2](Adding points 2.PNG)

+Though perhaps difficult to tell in the above image, the new point is now purple - an indication that it is an edited (i.e., not original value).
+This allows the researcher to visually track where edits have been made in the file.

 An alternative choice for this edit may have been to divide the large IBI value in 2.
 However, since we can see exactly where the peak should have been, there is no need for us to artificially reduce variability in the data by using the divide function.